-Plan meetings for ninety-minutes or less.
+Plan meetings for ninety minutes or less.
 This keeps energy high and inspires focus.

 At most, request three quality decisions per meeting.
 Which three decisions are the most important this month?
 For help organizing priorities, adopt this exercise.

-Indicate time estimates on the agenda.
+Write time estimates on the agenda.
 Announcing how long you will commit to an item indicates priorities and promotes peer sanctioning of the verbose.

 Establish tactics for each agenda item.
 How will you quickly frame each topic?
 What questions will you ask?
 Predict what questions the board may ask.
 Plan your answers.

-For more about creating effective boards,
+For more about creating effective nonprofit boards,

 For more answers to your board questions, check out this Nonprofit CEO Library.